sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 - "/fix Factor out any common helper functions"
 - "/fix Convert this code to a react functional component"

+Note: inline chat is currently only available in the VS Code extension.

 ## Testing code

 ### Generate unit tests

-When testing code, use Cody to quickly generate unit tests.
+You can use Cody to quickly generate unit tests.
 Simply:

 1. Highlight a component you want to test (such as a specific function)
 2. Right click -> `Cody` -> `Generate Unit Test`